Azure/Enterprise-Scale/docs/Deploy/Deploy-platform-infra.md

 * __Management Subscription__ - where all cross-platform management resources are deployed (such as centralized Log Analytics workspace)
 * __Connectivity Subscription__ - where all the networking resources are deployed (such as Azure Virtual WAN or Azure Firewall)
-* __Identity Subscription__ - for VWAN-based Enterprise scale implementations, this is where domain controllers are deployed.
+* __Identity Subscription__ - for VWAN-based Enterprise-Scale implementations, this is where domain controllers are deployed.

-In a Enterprise scale implementation, all platform resources in the __Connectivity__ and __Management__ Subscriptions are deployed via Azure Policy.
-Enterprise scale includes both, policy definitions and assignments required to deploy the neccesary resources.
-While it is possible to deploy both, Azure Policy definition and assignments using Enterprise scale deployment process via GitHub Actions as described in this article, Enterprise scale provides flexiblity for how the assignments can be done in the platform subscriptions.
+In a Enterprise-Scale implementation, all platform resources in the __Connectivity__ and __Management__ Subscriptions are deployed via Azure Policy.
+Enterprise-Scale includes both, policy definitions and assignments required to deploy the neccesary resources.
+While it is possible to deploy both, Azure Policy definition and assignments using Enterprise-Scale deployment process via GitHub Actions as described in this article, Enterprise-Scale provides flexiblity for how the assignments can be done in the platform subscriptions.

 However, not all resources in the __Identity__ Subscriptions are deployed via Azure Policy, as each organization have different methods to deploy Active Directory domain controllers.